Pop Art Image Editing

 Select a headshot that has good contrast.
 This is a good opportunity to teach students how to search for images with usage rights.

 Go to Google Images.
 Type in “Martin Luther King, Jr.” and click enter.
-Just under the search bar towards the right side is the word “tools”, click on “tools”.
+Just under the search bar on the right side is the word “tools”, click on “tools”.
 You will now see a drop-down message for “usage rights”.
-Set this filter to ensure a picture is selected that may be used for this project.
+Set this filter to Creative Commons to ensure that the picture selected may be used for this project.
 Download the picture and note the citation information.

 Go to Pixlr and select “create a new image from computer”.
 Under the presets select 1024 x 768,